 Process Description

 Payroll Officer receives the contract files from Human Resource Officer after recruitment completion.
-The Payroll Officer verifies the contract details with the physical contracts sent to HR.
-If they are any changes required, they will advise HR to amend the Employee record.
+The Payroll Officer verifies the contract details in the system with the physical contracts sent from HR.
+If there are any changes required, they will advise HR to amend the Employee record.
 Once all is verified, they save the following details in the Master File.